magerton/drillinginfo-data-import/README.md

 Workflow

 1. Clone this repo to your machine
+2. Download both zipfiles via web interface or command line using `lftp`, available on [Homebrew](https://brew.sh/) for OS X, Cygwin for Windows 7, and the Ubuntu package manager for the Windows 10 Subsystem for Linux.
+    ```sh
+    lftp -u "USERNAME,PASSWORD" ftp://fileshare.drillinginfo.com -e "mirror --parallel=3 . ."
+    ```
-2. After downloading both zipfiles (perhaps to the folder [./tmp](./tmp)), verify their checksums against those in [checksums.md](checksums.md) to ensure complete download and verify the date of the DI flat files.
+3. Verify zipfile checksums against those in [checksums.md](checksums.md) to ensure complete download and verify the date of the DI flat files.
     a.
-On Ubuntu, use `md5sum`
+Ubuntu `md5sum * > checksums.md5`
     b.
-On Windows, there are a few 3rd party programs that compute hashes.
+Windows: there are a few 3rd party programs that compute hashes.
 One is [hashcheck](http://code.kliu.org/hashcheck/), which integrates with File Explorer and will generate md5 checksum files.
     c.
-On OS X, use `md5` from the Terminal prompt
+OS X Terminal: `md5 * > checksums.md5`
 3. Extract the zipfiles to [./tmp](./tmp) or some other directory,.
 One can use the shell command `unzip` in OS X or Ubuntu.
 4. Set the appropriate parameters in [R/01-import-DI-flat-files-and-save.R](R/01-import-DI-flat-files-and-save.R) (these are in all caps at the beginning of the file) and run the script.